 To the extent that HKSCC is deemed to be performing safekeeping functions with respect to assets held through it, it should be noted that the Fund and its custodian will have no legal relationship with HKSCC and no direct legal recourse against HKSCC in the event that the Fund suffers losses resulting from the performance or insolvency of HKSCC.
 In the event that the Fund suffers losses due to the negligence, or willful default, or insolvency of HKSCC, the Fund may not be able to institute legal proceedings, file any proof of claim in any insolvency proceeding or take any similar action.
 In the event of the insolvency of HKSCC, the Fund may not have any proprietary interest in the PRC A-Shares traded through the Stock Connect program and may be an unsecured general creditor in respect of any claim the Fund may have in respect of them.
 Consequently, the value of the Fund's investment in PRC A-Shares and the amount of its income and gains could be adversely affected.
 In the event that the Fund suffers losses due to the negligence, or willful default, or insolvency of HKSCC, the Fund may not be able to institute legal proceedings, file any proof of claim in any insolvency proceeding or take any similar action.
-In the event of the insolvency of HKSCC, the Fund may not be able to institute legal proceedings, file any proof of claim in any insolvency proceeding or take any similar action.
-In the event of the insolvency of HKSCC, the Fund may not have any proprietary interest in the China A Shares traded through the Stock Connect program and may be an unsecured general creditor in respect of any claim the Fund may not have any proprietary interest of any claim the Fund may not have any proprietary interest of any claim the Fund may have in respect of them.
+In the event of the negligence, or willful default, or insolvency of HKSCC, the Fund may not be able to institute legal proceedings, file any proof of claim in any insolvency proceeding or take any similar action.
+In the event of the insolvency of HKSCC, the Fund may not have any proprietary interest in the China A Shares traded through the Stock Connect program and may be an unsecured general creditor in respect of the insolvency of HKSCC, the Fund may not have any proprietary interest in the China A Shares traded through the Stock Connect program and may be an unsecured general creditor in respect of any claim the Fund may have in respect of them.
 Consequently, the value of the Fund's investment in China A Shares and the amount of its income and gains could be adversely affected.

 - Operational Risk.
 The HKSCC provides clearing, settlement, nominee functions and other related services in respect of trades executed by Hong Kong market participants.
 Chinese regulations which include certain restrictions on selling and buying will apply to all market participants.
 In the case of a sale, pre-delivery of shares to the broker is required, increasing counterparty risk.
-As a result, the Fund may not be able to purchase and/or dispose of holdings of China A Shares in a timely manner. - Day Trading Restrictions.
+As a result, the Fund may not be able to purchase and/ or dispose of holdings of China A Shares in a timely manner. - Day Trading Restrictions.
 Day (turnaround) trading is not permitted through Stock Connect.
 Investors buying A Shares on day T can only sell the shares on and after day T+1 subject to any Stock Connect rules. - Quota Limitations.
-The Stock Connect program is subject to daily quota limitations which may restrict the Fund's ability to invest in China A Shares through the program on a timely basis.
+The Stock Connect program is subject to daily quota limitations which may restrict the Fund's ability to invest in China A Shares through the program on a timely basis. - Investor Compensation.

-• Investor Compensation.
 The Fund will not benefit from the China Securities Investor Protection Fund in mainland China.
 The China Securities Investor Protection Fund is established to pay compensation to investors in the event that a securities company in mainland China is subject to compulsory regulatory measures (such as dissolution, closure, bankruptcy, and administrative takeover by the China Securities Regulatory Commission).
 Since the Fund is carrying out trading of China A-Shares through securities brokers in Hong Kong, but not mainland China brokers, therefore, it is not protected by the China Securities Investor Protection Fund.